 Driven from the rewards we experienced in education for over 21 years and our love for children, the Edulife Group embarked on an educational project which is a first for Bloemfontein.

-Central South-Africa is ideally situated for a school that competes internationally.
-The fourth industrial revolution will demand internationally competitive skills from the young people of the future.
+Central South Africa is ideally situated for a school that competes internationally.
+The fourth industrial revolution will demand internationally competitive skills from our young, skills that are relevant today and in the future.

-The need to create a psychosocial safe learning space for the growth of emotional intelligence to cope with the digital demands of our generation, motivated the team.
+Our team was motivated by the need to create a psychosocial safe learning space, in which to grow the emotional intelligence necessary to cope with the digital demands of our generation.

-To establish such an institution, you need to combine the elements of will, knowledge and opportunity.
+To establish such an institution, we needed to combine the elements of will, knowledge and opportunity.
 Olive Ridge School is a dream come true for our Group.
-We found the ideal safe environment on the Wild Olive Estate to develop.
+We found the ideal safe environment on the Wild Olive Estate to house our new school.

-Investors came aboard, expertise were sought and found and the #OliveRidgeApproach were conceptualized.
-The legacy we want to leave behind is to equip the next generation with the skills that instills in them a sense of purpose to make a difference.
+Investors came aboard, expertise was sought and found and the #OliveRidgeApproach was conceptualized.
+The legacy we want to leave behind is a new generation equipped with the skills that instils a sense of purpose to make a difference – locally and globally.

 The Project

 The school will be developed in phases.
-This provides our educational specialists and project managers to adapt to the growth needs of the school.
+This provides our educational specialists and project managers with an ability to adapt to the growth needs of the school.

-A less rigid development approach allows more opportunity for stakeholders, such as the community, parents and learners to provide input of ideas and needs to the project.
+This flexible development approach also allows the opportunity for stakeholders, such as the community, parents and learners, to provide ideas and input on the needs of the project.

-The second obvious advantage is that the cost of establishing such a leading school can be kept down, thus making education of this standard more affordable.
+The second obvious advantage of the staged development of the school is that the costs of establishing such a leading school can be kept down, making a top education accessible and more affordable.

 Phase one: Opening January 2020 – Pre-Primary (18 months to Grade 00) and Junior Preparatory 6 to 7 years (Grade 1)